Skip to content

 Positive psychology at the University of East London

-Where science meets practice.
+Where science meets practice

 Since its creation in 1998, the field has grown dramatically, judging by the research output, widespread popularity and recognition by employers, as well as educational and governmental institutions.
 Facing post-pandemic and current economic and geo-politic challenges, positive psychology has become even more relevant through its focus on well-being, resilience and meaning.

-Why choose one of the five programmes?
+Why choose one of the three programmes?

 With a flexible approach, the specialist MAPP awards will meet the expectations of students from different backgrounds and with different professional goals.
-No longer limited to one location, one duration or a 'one size fits all' approach, this new course proposes a portfolio of postgraduate modules in applied positive psychology allowing us to customise the study pathways to the needs of the professional student.
+No longer limited to one location, one duration or a 'one size fits all' approach, this new course proposes a portfolio of postgraduate modules in applied positive psychology and coaching psychology allowing us to customise the study pathways to the needs of the professional student.

 Finally, if you just can't get enough of positive psychology, you can always supplement your completed MSc with a Postgraduate Certificate in a complementary specialisation.